friendly-bits/geoip-shell/Documentation/DETAILS.md

 ### Helper Script
 1. geoip-shell-detect-lan.sh

 This script is only used under specific conditions:
 - During installation, if installing in whitelist mode, and only if wan interfaces were set to 'all', and lan subnets were not specified via command line args.
 The suite then assumes that it is being installed on a machine belonging to a LAN, uses this script to detect the LAN subnets and offers the user to add them to the whitelist, and to enable automatic detection of LAN subnets in the future.
-- At the time of creating/updating firewall rules, and only if LAN subnets automatic detection was enabled during installation.
+- At the time of creating/updating firewall rules, and only if LAN subnets automatic detection was enabled during installation or later via the `geoip-shell configure -l auto` command.
 The suite then re-detects and refreshes the LAN subnets in the whitelist automatically.
-Otherwise the script does not get installed.

 ### Library Scripts
 1. lib/geoip-shell-lib-common.sh